elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-advantages-and-disadvantages-of-studying-at-home-versus-public-spaces.md

 url: /learn/education-studies/questions/what-are-the-advantages-and-disadvantages-of-studying-at-home-versus-public-spaces
 score: -1.0
 related_article1:
-    id: 165578
+    id: 165573
-    title: What are the benefits of writing notes by hand compared to typing them?
+    title: >-
+        What are some challenges associated with passive learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-writing-notes-by-hand-compared-to-typing-them
+    url: /learn/education-studies/questions/what-are-some-challenges-associated-with-passive-learning
 related_article2:
+    id: 165585
+    title: >-
+        How does spaced repetition enhance memorization, and what tools can be used to implement it?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-does-spaced-repetition-enhance-memorization-and-what-tools-can-be-used-to-implement-it
+related_article3:
     id: 165598
+    title: >-
-    title: What are the benefits of teaching others as a form of learning reinforcement?
+        What are the benefits of teaching others as a form of learning reinforcement?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-benefits-of-teaching-others-as-a-form-of-learning-reinforcement
-related_article3:
-    id: 165600
-    title: How can key points be identified and organized for better understanding during information assessment?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-key-points-be-identified-and-organized-for-better-understanding-during-information-assessment
 related_article4:
-    id: 165596
+    id: 165575
-    title: What strategies can improve information retention through novel stimuli?
+    title: >-
+        How can group study dynamics enhance learning, and what is the optimal group size?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-improve-information-retention-through-novel-stimuli
+    url: /learn/education-studies/questions/how-can-group-study-dynamics-enhance-learning-and-what-is-the-optimal-group-size
 related_article5:
-    id: 165580
+    id: 165585
-    title: How does attending lectures in person differ from listening to podcasts in terms of learning benefits?
+    title: >-
+        How does spaced repetition enhance memorization, and what tools can be used to implement it?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-attending-lectures-in-person-differ-from-listening-to-podcasts-in-terms-of-learning-benefits
+    url: /learn/education-studies/questions/how-does-spaced-repetition-enhance-memorization-and-what-tools-can-be-used-to-implement-it
 ---

 &nbsp;